pynetscript/FromZeroToHero/README.md

 Copy paste everything from the csv file to [Mr. Data Converter](https://shancarter.github.io/mr-data-converter/#).
 From the bottom, choose **Output as JSON - Properties**.
 From the left, choose **Delimiter Comma** and **Decimal Sign Commad**.
-This is what i should get from the example above.
+This is what you should get from the example above.

 ```
 [{"device_type":"cisco_ios_telnet","ip":"192.168.1.150"},